THEY could be the next Keith Urban, Lee Kernaghan or Kaylee Bell in just a few short weeks.

 Festival goers will be able to witness history in the making.

-The 2017 Toyota Star Maker finalists, chosen from across the country, are Andrew Smith from Berwick, Victoria, Angus Gill from Wauchope, Brook Chivell of Labrador Queensland, Cassidy Rae Gaiter, Flagstaff Hill South Australia, Jade Holland of Balgal Beach Queensland, Liam Kennedy-Clark from Sippy Downs Queensland, Meg Doherty, Pakenham Victoria, Megan Sidwell, Melbourne Victoria, Michelle Plozza, Kingston Queensland and Rachael Fahim of Cherrybrook NSW.
+The 2017 Toyota Star Maker finalists, chosen from across the country, are Andrew Swift from Berwick, Victoria, Angus Gill from Wauchope, Brook Chivell of Labrador Queensland, Cassidy Rae Gaiter, Flagstaff Hill South Australia, Jade Holland of Balgal Beach Queensland, Liam Kennedy-Clark from Sippy Downs Queensland, Meg Doherty, Pakenham Victoria, Megan Sidwell, Melbourne Victoria, Michelle Plozza, Kingston Queensland and Rachael Fahim of Cherrybrook NSW.

 The winner will receive a prize package which includes a new Toyota vehicle, an unlimited fuel card for 12 months to transport them around the country, plus guaranteed performances at major festivals and events throughout Australia.